Gradient penalty from a maximum margin perspective: Implications of the Maximum Margin Framework on GANs

+To show that maximizing an expected margin leads to better GANs, we prove the following statements: \begin{enumerate} \item classifier maximizes an expected margin $\iff$ classifier has a fixed Lipschitz constant \item MMC with a fixed Lipschitz constant $\implies$ better gradients at fake samples \item better gradients at fake samples $\implies$ stable GAN training. \end{enumerate}

-\subsection{Equivalence between gradient norm constraints and Lipschitz functions}
+\subsubsection{Equivalence between gradient norm constraints and Lipschitz functions}

-As stated in Section~\ref{sec:GAN}, the popular approach of softly enforcing $|| \nabla_x f(x) ||_2 \approx 1$ at all interpolations between real and fake samples does not ensure that we estimate the Wasserstein distance ($W_1$).
+As stated in Section~\ref{sec:GANs}, the WGAN-GP approach of softly enforcing $|| \nabla_{\tilde{x}} f(\tilde{x}) ||_2 \approx 1$ at all interpolations between real and fake samples does not ensure that we estimate the Wasserstein distance ($W_1$).
 On the other hand, we show here that enforcing $|| \nabla_x f(x) ||_2 \leq 1$ is sufficient in order to estimate $W_1$.

 Assuming $d(x_1,x_2)$ is a $L^p$-norm, $p \ge 2$ and $f(x)$ is differentiable, we have that: See appendix for the proof. \citet{adler2018banach} showed a similar result on dual norms.

-This suggests that, in order to work on the set of Lipschitz functions, we can penalize $|| \nabla_x f(x) || \leq 1$ for all $x$.
-This can be done easily through \eqref{eqn:6} by choosing $g(z)=\max(0,z-1)$. \citet{petzka2017regularization} also suggested using a similar function (the square hinge) in order to only penalize gradient norms above 1.
+This suggests that, in order to work on the set of Lipschitz functions, we should enforce that $|| \nabla_x f(x) || \leq 1$ for all $x$.
+This can be done, through \eqref{eqn:6}, by choosing $g(z)=(z^2-1)$ or, in approximation (using a soft-constraint), by choosing $g(z)=\max(0,z-1)$. \citet{petzka2017regularization} suggested using a similar function (the square hinge) in order to only penalize gradient norms above 1.

-If we let $F(z)=z$ and $g(z)=\max(0,z-1)$, we have an IPM over all Lipschitz functions; thus, we effectively approximate $W_1$.
+If we let $L(z)=z$ and $g(z)=\max(0,z-1)$, we have an IPM over all Lipschitz functions. thus, we effectively approximate $W_1$.
 This means that $W_1$ can be found through maximizing a geometric margin.
+Meanwhile, WGAN-GP only leads to a lower bound on $W_1$.

 Importantly, most successful GANs \citep{brock2018large,karras2019style,karras2017progressive} either enforce the 1-Lipschitz property using Spectral normalization \citep{miyato2018spectral} or use some form of gradient norm penalty \citep{WGAN-GP,mescheder2018training}.
 Since 1-Lipschitz is equivalent to enforcing a gradient norm constraint (as shown above), we have that most successful GANs effectively train a discriminator/critic to maximize a geometric margin.
-This suggests that the key contributor to stable and effective GAN training may not be having a 1-Lipschitz discriminator, but may be maximizing a geometric margin.